luyukang/DCTNet/README.md

-In addition to the one reported in the paper, we also provide different versions with two more dataset-combos, including DAVIS + FBMS, and DAVIS + DAVSOD.
+In addition to the one reported in the paper, we also provide different versions with two more training dataset-combos, including DAVIS + FBMS, and DAVIS + DAVSOD.

 ### DAVIS + FBMS